 Sometimes it's the process of connecting with a person that's toxic, and you can stop doing the thing that leads you to feeling stressed.
 Stop the connect, and see if another route to that person forms itself.
 If it doesn't, that's okay.
 People change, and people also don't change.
 Due to my own Bread Crust Theory, I can't say whether it's possible for a new, nontoxic route to form where the stressful one once existed.

-My observation is that it may be useful to identify how we came to this and label each separate part for further consideration.
+It may be useful to identify how we came to this and label each part separately for further consideration.
 If a person or situation is truly toxic, cut it off - now, if not yesterday.

 I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, founder of Igneus Press.
 I'm sharing my guru with you while he discusses the passing of knowledge to his son-in-law.